COVID-19: A Parent Guide for School-Aged Children

 The New York City Department of Education has created a resource, Multilingual Learners and English Language Learners, which is designed to assist students whose preferred language is not English.
 Resources include information on how to support your child’s learning at home, getting educational resources for your child while learning from home, using your electronic devices in your child’s preferred language, and getting e-books in different languages.

 Students with Disabilities

-Once school resumes, the school must return to providing special education and related services to students with disabilities in accordance with the student’s IEP, or for students entitled to FAPE under Section 504, consistent with any plan developed to meet the requirements of Section 504.
+Once schools reopen, the school must return to providing special education and related services to students with disabilities in accordance with the student’s IEP, or for students entitled to FAPE under Section 504, consistent with any plan developed to meet the requirements of Section 504.
 Additionally, after an extended closure, divisions are responsible for reviewing how the closure impacted the delivery of special education and related services to students eligible for special education services.
 Additional specific guidance will be provided to division-level special education directors.

-The VDOE Department of Special Education and Student Services offers a monthly Engage Your Family Newsletter with information and resources especially for families of students with disabilities.
+The VDOE Department of Special Education and Student Services offers a weekly Engage Your Family Newsletter with information and resources especially for families of students with disabilities.
 To subscribe to this newsletter, go to the VDOE Subscriber Preferences webpage, and when prompted at step three, click “Information for Parents and Families.”

 Bullying and Harassment